apache/incubator-devlake-website/docs/DataModels/DevLakeDomainLayerSchema.md

 #### cicd_pipelines

-A cicd_pipeline is a series of cicd_tasks, e.g. GitLab jobs, GitHub jobs, Jenkins builds, etc.
+A cicd_pipeline is a series of cicd_tasks, e.g. a GitHub workflow run, a GitLab pipeline, a BitBucket pipeline, a Jenkins build, etc.
-- For GitHub: a GitHub workflow run
-- For GitLab: a GitLab pipeline
-- For Jenkins: a build that have triggered builds or a single build without any upstream job

 | **field**       | **type**        | **length** | **description**                                                                               | **key** |
 | :-------------- | :-------------- | :--------- | :-------------------------------------------------------------------------------------------- | :------ |